The CDH is not currently accepting applications for Data Fellowships. The most recently call for applications is posted

-- For graduate students: the way in which your dataset would contribute to your dissertation.
+- For graduate students: the way in which your data work would contribute to your dissertation.

 - Any copyright, privacy, intellectual property or other concerns that might prevent the publication of the data in an open access format.

 Applicants are strongly encouraged to attend a grants information session on Wednesday Feb.
 15, 12–1pm (in person and on Zoom, see the CDH website for details).
 You may also contact the CDH for a consultation or dataset review before submission by using our consultation form.
-Requests for grant consultations must be submitted by Feb 21, 2022 to ensure that we can meet with you.
+Requests for grant consultations must be submitted by February 21, 2023 to ensure that we can meet with you before the application deadline